-Practical teachers organise their practical work in Grenoble clean room facilities at the Inter-university Centre for MicroElectronics (CIME)
+Practical teachers organise their practical work in Grenoble clean room facilities at the Inter-university Centre interuniversitaire de microélectronique et nanotechnologies (CIME Nanotech)

 and in research laboratories.